Uncountable Hyperfiniteness and The Random Ratio Ergodic Theorem: Introduction

 When adding a measure, from the Connes--Feldman--Weiss Theorem we obtain an uncountable version of the Ornstein--Weiss Theorem:

 \begin{cor} Every nonsingular free action of an lcsc amenable group is measure-hypercompact. \end{cor}

-We continue to study the asymptotic invariance of hypercompact OERs, presented in Section \ref{Section: Asymptotic Invariance of Hypercompact OERs}, and using it to get an uncountable version of a well-known fact in countable groups (see \cite[Proposition 4.3.3]{zimmer2013ergodic} with the Ornstein--Weiss Theorem):
+We continue to study the asymptotic invariance of hypercompact OERs, as presented in Section \ref{sct:asympinv}, and use it to get an uncountable version of a well-known fact in countable groups (see \cite[Proposition 4.3.3]{zimmer2013} and with the Ornstein--Weiss Theorem):

-\begin{thm} An lcsc group $G$ is amenable if and only if one (hence every) of its probability preserving free $G$-space is measure-hypercompact. \end{thm}
+\begin{thm} An lcsc group \(G\) is amenable if and only if one (hence all) of its probability preserving free \(G\)-spaces is measure-hypercompact. \end{thm}

 Hyperfiniteness or hypercompactness of an action provides a natural way to take ergodic averages of a function and study their asymptotic behaviour.
-This was done by Danilenko \cite[Appendix A]{danilenko2019weak} in the countable case, where he established a \emph{Random Ratio Ergodic Theorem} for nonsingular actions of countable amenable groups using the Ornstein--Weiss Theorem.
-In the next we exploit Theorem \ref{Theorem: pmp} in order to establish an uncountable version of Danilenko's theorem.
-We will make use of a natural notion of a \emph{Random F\o lner sequence} that will be presented in Section \ref{Section: Two Random Ratio Ergodic Theorems}.
+This was done by Danilenko \cite[Appendix A]{danilenko2019} in the countable case, where he established a \emph{Random Ratio Ergodic Theorem} for nonsingular actions of countable amenable groups using the Ornstein--Weiss Theorem.
+In the next we exploit Theorem \ref{thm:pmp} in order to establish an uncountable version of Danilenko's theorem.
+We will make use of a natural notion of \emph{Random F\o lner sequence} that will be presented in Section \ref{sct:tworret}.

-\begin{thm}[Random Ratio Ergodic Theorem] Let $G$ be an lcsc amenable group and $\left(X,\mu\right)$ a nonsingular probability $G$-space (not necessarily free).
-Then there exists a random F\o lner sequence $\left(\mathcal{S}_{0},\mathcal{S}_{1},\dotsc\right)$ of $G$ such that for every $f\in L^{1}\left(X,\mu\right)$,
+\begin{thm}[Random Ratio Ergodic Theorem] Let \(G\) be an lcsc amenable group and \(\left(X,\mu\right)\) a nonsingular probability \(G\)-space (not necessarily free).
+Then there exists a random F\o lner sequence \(\mathcal{S}_{1}\subseteq\mathcal{S}_{2}\subseteq\dotsm\) of \(G\) such that for every \(f\in L^{1}\left(X,\mu\right)\),

-for almost every realization $\left(\mathcal{S}_{0},\mathcal{S}_{1},\dotsc\right)$, both $\mu$-a.e. and in $L^{1}\left(X,\mu\right)$. \end{thm}
+for almost every realization \(\left(\mathcal{S}_{1},\mathcal{S}_{2},\dotsc\right)\), both \(\mu\)-a.e. and in \(L^{1}\left(X,\mu\right)\). \end{thm}

-As it was shown by Hochman \cite{hochman2013ratio}, when fixing one realization of $\mathcal{S}_{0}\subset\mathcal{S}_{1}\subset\dotsm$ it is not always true that the limit in Theorem \ref{Theorem: Random Ratio Ergodic Theorem} holds for all functions in $L^{1}\left(X,\mu\right)$ at once.
-Nevertheless, it was observed by Danilenko that one may restrict the attention to a countable collection of functions in $L^{1}\left(X,\mu\right)$, and obtain the following particularly useful corollary:
+As it was shown by Hochman \cite{hochman2013}, when fixing one realization of \(\mathcal{S}_{1}\subseteq\mathcal{S}_{2}\subseteq\dotsm\) it is not always true that the limit in Theorem \ref{thm:rret} holds for all functions in \(L^{1}\left(X,\mu\right)\) at once.
+Nevertheless, it was observed by Danilenko that one may restrict the attention to a countable family of functions in \(L^{1}\left(X,\mu\right)\), and obtain the following particularly useful corollary: